Salton Sea Beach, California

 Salton Sea Beach is a census-designated place (CDP) in Imperial County, California, located 2.5 mi southeast of Desert Shores.
 The population was 508 at the 2020 census, up from 422 at the 2010 census, up from 392 at the 2000 census.
 It is part of the El Centro, California Metropolitan Statistical Area.
 It was the location of the Naval Auxiliary Air Station Salton Sea.

 Geography

 Salton Sea Beach is located along the western shore of the Salton Sea, to the north of Salton City and to the south of Desert Shores along California State Route 86.
-The Salton Sea has an extremely high salt content and is surrounded by salt flats which can easily be broken using one's hand.
+The Salton Sea has an extremely high salinity level and is surrounded by salt flats and desert terrains.

+History

+Salton Sea Beach was established during the 20th century and served a small community along the Salton Sea.
+The Salton Sea was created in 1905 when the Colorado River flooded into the Salton Basin.
+Since the mid-1900s, this area has attracted visitors for fishing and boating.
+Increased salinity and other environmental changes have caused a decrease in tourism and development.
+These environmental changes have also affected wildlife and contributed to air quality issues caused by dust from exposed lakebeds.

+Recreation

+Salton Sea Beach has supported a variety of recreational activities, including fishing, boating, and camping.
+The shoreline and nearby parks were popular tourist destinations, attracting many visitors; however, due to environmental changes, recreational use declined significantly over time.

 Demographics

 Salton Sea Beach first appeared as a census-designated place in the 2000 U.S. census.